Jean Muller

-Jean Muller (born 11 December 1979) is a Luxembourgian classical pianist.
+Jean Muller (born 11 December 1979) is a Luxembourgish classical pianist.
 He has received several international awards, performed worldwide, and made several recordings.

 Education

 Jean Muller was born in Luxembourg City, the son of Gary Muller, a piano teacher.
 He was only six when he had his first piano lessons at the Conservatoire de Luxembourg.
 At 15, he spent a semester with Teofils Bikis in Riga, Latvia, before continuing his studies in Brussels, Paris, and Munich, with Gerhard Oppitz and Michael Schäfer, among others.
 He also received guidance from Anne Queffélec, Leon Fleisher, Janos Starker and Fou Ts'ong.

 Career

 Muller has performed widely across Europe and beyond both in concert halls and at music festivals.
 In addition to solo performances, he frequently plays with the Bavarian State Orchestra, the Münchner Symphoniker and the Luxembourg Philharmonic Orchestra.
 He has worked with many renowned conductors including Frédéric Chaslin, Zubin Mehta and Bramwell Tovey.
 He has performed all of Beethoven's 32 piano sonatas in concert.